 - All the assets and liabilities of the transferor company become, after amalgamation, the assets and liabilities of the transferee company.

-- Shareholders holding not less than 90% of the face value of the equity shares of the transferor company (other than the equity shares already held therein, immediately before the amalgamation, by the transferee company or its subsidiaries or their nominees) become equity shareholders of the transferee company by virtue of the amalgamation.
+- Shareholders holding not less than 90% of the face value of the equity shares of the transferor company (other than the equity shares already held therein, immediately before the amalgamation, by the transferee company or its subsidiaries or their nomineesNomineesA nominee is an individual or entity that under financial terms gains access to assets and securities, including bank deposits, real property, and stocks, on behalf of the original owner.
+While serving as a trustee or guardian to safeguard assets in the absence of the actual owner, the designated party gets powers to conduct financial transactions. ) become equity shareholders of the transferee company by virtue of the amalgamation.

 - The business of the transferor company is intended to be carried on, after the amalgamation, by the transferee company.

-If any of the above conditions is not met, then it is said to be in nature of purchase.
+If any of the above conditions are not met, then it is said to be in the nature of the purchase.

 Need for amalgamation

-- By uniting through way of amalgamation, companies take advantage of large economies of scale.
+- By uniting through the way of amalgamation, companies take advantage of large economies of scale.

-- It also helps in elimination of competition amongst similar group of industries.
-Sometimes, it also helps in creation of monopoly in the market.
+- It also helps in the elimination of competition amongst a similar group of industries.
+Sometimes, it also helps in the creation of a monopoly in the market.

-- It carries future prospects of financial and capital- growth & development.
+- It carries prospects of financial and capital- growth & development.

-- It provides ‘synergy benefits’, quite a popular word related with amalgamations.
+- It provides synergy benefits.
 In simple terms, it means the benefits derived due to the combination.

 Process of Amalgamation

-- Due diligence is conducted for the corporate restructuring reforms like amalgamation which gives a fair idea about the deals are viable or not.
-It considers various aspects and so there exists different kinds of due diligence such as financial due diligence, legal due diligence, operational due diligence, etc.
+- Due diligence is conducted for the corporate restructuring reforms like amalgamation, which gives a fair idea about the deals are viable or not.
+It considers various aspects and so there exist different kinds of due diligence such as financial due diligence, legal due diligence, operational due diligence, etc.

 - Valuation is done for the businesses which are getting amalgamated.
-Basically, pre amalgamation valuation and post amalgamation valuation is done and compared to know the value or worth of amalgamation.
-Now, valuation is altogether a very broad area which is a subjective exercise based upon numerous facts and assumptions.
+Pre-and-post amalgamation valuation is done and compared to know the value or worth.
+Now, valuation is altogether a vast area, which is a subjective exercise based upon numerous facts and assumptions.

-- Next comes the deal which is presented by one to the other/(s) which whom it intends to get amalgamated.
+- Next comes the deal presented by one to the other/(s), which intends to get amalgamated.
 The structuring of this deal is a tedious task.
-Many negotiations takes place in the process of amalgamation.
-Negotiation is also a very important skill as it is very much required to come upon a successful conclusion and finalization of deal.
+Many negotiations take place in the process of amalgamation.
+Negotiation is also an essential skill as it is very much required to come upon a successful conclusion and finalization of the deal.

 - Finally, a legal agreement is signed between parties for amalgamation.
-The real test starts after the commencement of amalgamation.
-The successful deal should not confine itself only to papers, but the post amalgamation operations should work as well for the results the companies were expecting from such amalgamation.
+The real test starts after the commencement.
+The successful deal should not confine itself only to papers, but the post amalgamation operations should work for the results the companies were expecting.

 Problems of Amalgamation

-- Though change is the law of nature.
-We all would agree with this point that changes are difficult and not easily welcomed by us, same goes for mergers.
+- Though change is the law of nature, we all would agree that changes are complicated and not easily welcomed by us; the same goes for mergers.

-- There are cultural differences especially in case of cross border merger.
-People don’t work in harmony, there are signs of discontentment.
+- There are cultural differences, especially in the case of cross border merger.
+People don’t work in harmony; there are signs of discontentment.

-- It is not possible everytime that one gets a win-win situation out of amalgamations.
-One has to be ever ready for facing trial and tribulations.
+- It is not possible every time that one gets a win-win situation out of amalgamations.
+One has to be ever ready for facing trials and tribulations.

-- The attitude of the management is not always friendly, the hostile kind of attitude of the management is a sign of danger for any amalgamation.
+- The attitude of the management is not always friendly; the hostile kind of attitude of the management is a sign of danger.